This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 If you don’t have a whey allergy, then make sure you use the highest quality whey protein product out there.
 That makes it easier to digest because it’s less processed and doesn’t contain added artificial ingredients or chemicals.

-• The constituents of whey protein provide high levels of essential and branched-chain amino acids.
-It is the bioactivity of these proteins that gives whey protein its many beneficial properties.
+- The constituents of whey protein provide high levels of essential and branched-chain amino acids.
+The bioactivity of these proteins gives whey protein its many beneficial properties.

-• Is whey protein powder good for you?
-There are many benefits of this type of protein powder, including its ability to increase strength, build muscles, burn fat, reduce cravings, stabilize blood sugar levels, improve energy, boost glutathione levels and immunity, and extend life span.
+- Is whey protein powder good for you?
+There are many benefits of this type of protein powder, including its ability to potentially increase strength, build muscles, burn fat, reduce cravings, stabilize blood sugar levels, improve energy, boost glutathione levels and immunity, and extend life span.

-• What’s the right whey protein dosage?
-Taking one scoop (about 28 grams) 30 minutes after workouts or 30 minutes before meals can be beneficial.
+- What’s the right whey protein dosage?
+Taking one scoop 30 minutes after workouts or 30 minutes before meals can be beneficial.